Jane Stirling: Chopin

-Although she was almost six years older than Chopin (she was born in July 1804, the same month as George Sand), it was generally rumoured at this time that Chopin and Stirling were shortly to be engaged.
+Although she was almost six years older than Chopin (she was born in July 1804, the same month as George Sand), it was generally rumored at this time that Chopin and Stirling were shortly to be engaged.
 This never happened; indeed, there is no indication in any of Chopin's letters that he ever felt any amorous feelings for her.
 On the contrary, she often bored him.
-He said to a friend, "They have married me to Miss Stirling; she might as well marry death."
-He referred to both Stirling and Mrs Erskine as "mes braves Écossaises", and was frequently exasperated by their over-solicitude and habit of bringing him religious pamphlets.
+He said to a friend: "They have married me to Miss Stirling; she might as well marry death."
+To another he wrote: "I'm nearer the grave than the nuptial bed."
+He referred to both Stirling and Mrs. Erskine as "mes braves Écossaises", and was frequently exasperated by their oversolicitude, saying "They will suffocate me with their goodness", and by her sister Ann's habit of bringing him religious pamphlets.

 His final concert in Britain was on 16 November at London's Guildhall, where he played despite being desperately ill.
 They returned to Paris on 24 November accompanied by mountainous debts, which Jane Stirling paid anonymously.

-During Chopin's last weeks in 1849, Stirling commissioned the Polish artist Teofil Kwiatkowski to produce an oil painting of Chopin, which also included Chopin's sister Ludwika (Louisa) Jędrzejewicz, Marcelina Czartoryska and Grzymała.
+During Chopin's last weeks in 1849, Stirling commissioned the Polish artist Teofil Kwiatkowski to produce an oil painting of Chopin, which also included Chopin's sister Ludwika (Louisa) Jędrzejewicz, Marcelina Czartoryska and Wojciech Grzymała.

 In September 1849, Chopin took an apartment at Place Vendôme 12.
 The second-floor, seven-room apartment had previously housed the Russian Embassy; Chopin could not afford it, but Jane Stirling rented it for him.